 How Do Guarantor Loans Work?

-Guarantor loans help people with poor or no credit secure a loan, such as a type of personal loan, a mortgage, or an auto loan.
+Guarantor loans help people with poor or no credit secure a loan.
 Typically, the guarantor has a stronger credit history than the primary borrower, which helps them qualify for a loan.
 Once the loan is approved, the primary borrower will begin to pay it off.
 But if they can’t, the guarantor takes responsibility and steps in to repay the loan instead.
-You may be wondering, “what is a guarantor for a loan?”
 Guarantors are usually close friends or family members with a good credit history and a steady income.
 That said, they can be anyone who meets your lender’s loan eligibility requirements.
-A guarantor may sound similar to a cosigner, but there are some key differences between a guarantor vs. a cosigner.
-A cosigner has equal responsibility for repaying a loan.
+A guarantor may sound similar to a cosigner, but there are some key differences between a guarantor and a cosigner.
+A cosigner on a loan has equal responsibility for repaying a loan.
 If the primary borrower fails to make a loan payment, the lender may come after both the primary borrower and the cosigner.
 With a guarantor loan, the guarantor is liable for the debt only if the lender has pursued every possible avenue to get payment from the primary borrower.
 That means guarantors have less risk than cosigners.Recommended: Defaulting on a Personal Loan: How to Avoid It

 Guarantor Loan vs Personal Loan